-The transition of a data bit is always performed while the SCL line is held low.
-Transitions that occur while the SCL line is held high are used to indicate Start and Stop bits.
+The line is held high to indicate Start and Stop bits.

 On the last byte of data communicated, the master device may end the transmission by sending a Stop bit.
-If the master device is in Receive mode, it sends the Stop bit in place of the last \overline{ACK} bit.
+If the master device is in Receive mode, it sends the Stop bit in place of the last $\overline{ACK}$ bit.
 A Stop bit is indicated by a low-to-high transition of the SDA line while the SCL line is held high.

 In some cases, the master may want to maintain control of the bus and re-initiate another transmission.
-If so, the master device may send another Start bit in place of the Stop bit.
+If so, the master device may send a Restart condition in place of the Stop condition or last ACK bit when it is in Receive mode.